isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 Now, we can check if our job's finished using the `dstat` command or simply look in our output bucket.
 If there's a problem, it's mandatory to read the logs!

-The same procedure would be used to run python or bash scripts.
+The exact same procedure could be used to run python or bash scripts.

 October, 2017